How to Use Clarity and Saturation to Change the Tone of Photos in Lightroom Classic

 What is Saturation?

 For our purposes, Saturation can be defined as the strength of the colours in an image.
-An increase of saturation will increase the strength of your colours, and decreasing saturation will bring down the strength of colours.
+An increase of saturation will increase the strength of your colours, and decreasing saturation will bring the strength of colours.

-A little can go a way with this adjustment, so let’s take a look at the effect on our image.
+A little can go a long way with this adjustment, so let’s take a look at the effect on our image.

 Left: RAW Image — Right: Saturation +60